 - Video game addiction

-Most people engage in the activities listed above in varying degrees.
+Most people engage in the activities listed above to varying degrees.
 Some of these may be particularly more appealing or enjoyable on a case-to-case basis.
 Engaging enthusiastically in these seemingly common acts is not necessarily an addiction.
 However, knowing the signs of behavioral addiction will help in deciding if professional help or intervention is necessary.

 Here are red flags to look out for: